bwssytems/ha-bridge/README.md

 No re-discovery step is necessary.

 ## Configuration REST API Usage
-This section will describe the REST api available for configuration.
+This section will describe the REST API available for configuration.
 The REST body examples are all formatted for easy reading, the actual body usage should be like this:
 ```
 {"var1":"value1","var2":"value2","var3:"value3"}
 ```